lewandowski/css-groundhog/src/datepicker/README.md

 ```

 3. To make the calendar expandable add the `data-target` and the appropriate `id` elements.
 ```html
 <div id="datepicker" class="datepicker">
   <button data-target="#datepicker" class="btn btn--datepicker">
     ...
 ```

+4. Highlight the currently selected date by adding the `btn--selected` class to the elements class attributes.

+5. Set the disabled state for dates that are not part of the currently shown month.

-## Additional attributes for the caption
+## Additional attributes for the datepicker
 | attribute name | effect |
 |----------------|--------|
 | `datepicker`      | Sets the basic styles for the datepicker |